 Noemfoor is of an elliptical, almost circular, shape, and is about 11 miles (18 km) in diameter, with an area of 129 sq miles (335 km˛), and encircled by coral reefs.
 The land is dominated by limestone and coral terraces, topped by a hill 670 ft (204 m) high, and is covered by tropical rain forest, as is much of the interior.
 One of the Schouten islands group, Noemfoor lies at the western end of the Japen Strait, to the north of Geelvink Bay, between the island of Biak and the eastern coast of the Vogelkop peninsula, on mainland New Guinea.

-The island was occupied by Japanese forces in December 1943, and at that time the indigenous civilian population numbered about 5,000 persons, of whom most lived a subsistence life in coastal villages.
+The island was occupied by Japanese forces in December 1943, and at that time the indigenous civilian population numbered about 5,000 persons, of whom most were occupied by a subsistence life in coastal villages.
 The Japanese brought in some 1,100 labourers in the form of a 600-strong Formosan auxiliary labour unit and 500 impressed Indonesian civilians.
 According to the official US Army history, more than 3,000 Indonesian men, women and children were shipped to Noemfoor by the Japanese military: most of these came from Soerabaja and other large cities on Java.
 These Javanese civilians were forced to construct roads and airfields, mostly by hand.
 Little food, clothing, shelter or medical attention were provided.
 Many attempted to steal Japanese supplies, and when caught were executed.
 Others died from starvation and preventable disease.
 Survivors also alleged that sick Javanese were buried alive.

 The Formosan labour troops had originally numbered about 900 men who worked on airfield and road construction on half the ration of rice issued to regular Japanese troops.
 When they became ill from exhaustion, hunger or tropical diseases, they were put in a convalescent camp.
 In the words of the US official history, '…their rations were again cut in half, and the shelter and blankets provided covered but a fraction of the inmates.
 Medical care was given only to the worse cases, and then was inadequate.'